- 1.Know Your Audience

 Here is a sample content segmentation grid

 You can also choose to segment your content based on where they are in the sales funnel.
-Content marketing tools need not necessarily be WordPress plugins or software; content segmentation grid provides clarity and helps you plan your content marketing strategy.
+Content marketing tools need not necessarily be WordPress plugins or software; the content segmentation grid provides clarity and helps you plan your content marketing strategy.

 4. Maintain an Editorial Calendar